cnr-ibba/dockerfiles/Services/Rocker/README.md

 Installing a rstudio image at PTP
 =================================

 This guide is describe how to start a rocker image on PTP infrastructure.
-This image start from the rocker/rstudio image, add some users to the sistem and install openssh server.
+This image start from the rocker/rstudio image, add some users to the system.
 All the instruction to build the base image are described in the docker file

 ## Add a new user

-Log on login server (41) and get a lock at /etc/passwd (this file doesn't contains user password, insted contain the GID and UID for all our users).
-Then you can add the required instruction on Dockerfile to build a persistent image or you can log in the container with *root* account and add user inside the container.
+Log on your NIS server and get a lock at /etc/passwd (this file doesn't contains user password, instead contain the GID and UID for all our users).
+Then you can add the required instructions on Dockerfile to build a persistent image or you can log in the container with *root* account and add user inside the container.
 You have to add first the new group (with the correct GID) and then the correct user (with its UID).
 Rember to prevent the useradd interaction by using `--disabled-password` and `--gecos` options.
 For instance, add those line in dockerfiles:

 ```
 # Adding users from PTP (Read GID and UID from NIS server):